julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 ## Payload Encryption

 <p>Malware, more often than not, will need a way to encrypt payloads.
 They will generally use encryption and decryption functions to do so.
-The code we will discuss below is an adapted version of an RC4 encryption payload that is taught in MalDevAcademy's malware development course.
-You should definitely check it out as it is one of the best - if not the best - malware development courses out there.</p>
+The code we will discuss below is an adapted version of an RC4 encryption payload that is taught in <a href="https://maldevacademy.com/">MalDevAcademy</a>'s malware development course.
+You should definitely check it out as it is one of the best - if not the best - malware development course out there.</p>

 ```c
 #include <stdio.h>